 Buddhism Through Epistemology

-After introducing karma in the previous post, this post discusses Causality.
-While Causality is Buddha’s consequential doctrine that affects all conscious beings, it has entered…
+In this post, we discuss Causality.
+While Causality is Buddha’s consequential doctrine that affects all conscious beings, it is no longer the exclusive domain of…

 15. Epistemology (x) The Five Aggregates (iv) Why Is There Something Rather Than Nothing?